rancher/elemental-toolkit/docs/content/en/docs/_index.md

     weight: 20
 ---

-## What is cOS?
+## What is Elemental toolkit?

-cOS is a toolkit which allows container images to be bootable in VMs, baremetals, embedded devices, and much more.
+Elemental is a toolkit which allows container images to be bootable in VMs, baremetals, embedded devices, and much more.

-cOS allows to create meta-Linux derivatives which are configured throughout cloud-init configuration files and are immutable by default.
+Elemental allows to create meta-Linux derivatives which are configured throughout cloud-init configuration files and are immutable by default.

-cOS and derivatives shares a common feature set, can be upgraded with a A/B mechanism, and upgrades are delivered with standard container registries.
+Elemental and derivatives shares a common feature set, can be upgraded with a A/B mechanism, and upgrades are delivered with standard container registries.

-cOS comes also with vanilla images that can be used to boot directly container images built with the toolkit.
+Elemental comes also with vanilla images that can be used to boot directly container images built with the toolkit.

-## Why cOS?
+## Why Elemental?

-cOS allows to create custom OS versions in your cluster with standard container images with a high degree of customization.
-It can also be used in its vanilla form - cOS enables then everyone to build their own derivative and access it in various formats.
+Elemental allows to create custom OS versions in your cluster with standard container images with a high degree of customization.
+It can also be used in its vanilla form - Elemental enables then everyone to build their own derivative and access it in various formats.

 To build a bootable image is as simple as running `docker build`.